section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 The two methods are efficient in integrating `brython.js` and `brython_stdlib.js` into our project.
 After adding `brython.js` and `brython_stdlib.js` into our project, let's move to the next step.

 #### Setting up the environment
-The following steps will contain how the HTML file should be set up for our pie chart and scatterplot.
-Here is a step by step method to achieve this:
+The following steps will show how to set up the HTML file that will be used to create the pie chart and scatterplot.

 ##### Installing the Highcharts module.
 To install the Highcharts module, use this code: